 NHTSA tests include a side-barrier crash with a pole to simulate an accident where a light post or tree impacts the vehicle.
 This test can reveal weaknesses that may not appear in a frontal barrier test.
-The NHTSA has also begun including head injury data in their side-impact rating system.
+The NHTSA has also begun including head injury data in its side-impact rating system.

 While all of this is well and good, side-impact results by the NHTSA are based on a sled that’s the size of a mid-sized sedan.
 The IIHS, on the other hand, uses a larger sled that’s about the same size as a truck or SUV.
 Because of the larger seed size, the test simulates a more dangerous crash.
-However, both the test from the NHTSA and the IIHS is considered consistent because they use their same sled size across all of their vehicle classes.
+However, both the test from the NHTSA and the IIHS is considered consistent because they use the same sled size across all of their vehicle classes.

-The NHTSA revamped their New Car Assessment Program in 2011 by introducing a side-pole test and new crash test dummies.
+The NHTSA revamped its New Car Assessment Program in 2011 by introducing a side-pole test and new crash test dummies.
 The side-pole test supplemented the already existing data for side and frontal impact crash tests, but cars made before 2011 weren’t tested with the new system.
 Because of this, ratings that came out before 2011 are considered inaccurate by the new star system.